Peeragogy/Peeragogy.github.io/workbook.md

 *When do you do peeragogy?*

-**DM** I think always.
-I really like that during the hangouts we don't have agendas usually.
-We just get creative.
+**DM** I think I'm always practicing it.
+I really like that during the weekly hangouts we don't usually have rigid agendas.
+We just get creative and let ideas connect and flow.
 And whatever happens it's the right thing.
 We just work together and somehow the right things happen.
-I think we're always doing peeragogy when we do things in open, collaborative, ways if we're not trying to restrict it with too much structure in the Hangouts or anything we do basically.
+I think we're always doing peeragogy when we pursue activities and projects in open, collaborative ways without imposing too much structure or heirarchy.

-**PRQ** I basically agree with Dorotea.
+**PRQ** I agree with Dorotea.
 The where and when questions are related.
 If you're thinking about where, you're thinking about when.
-So if where is everywhere, and then your when is also always, so I agree.
+So if "where" is everywhere, and "when" is always, I agree.
 Anywhere, everywhere, all the time.
 It's an ongoing process.
-It's not something you can say NOW I'm applying peeragogy, but not for others.
-At least from my point of view.
-If you believe in peeragogy in a sense in that sense that you believe in a way of doing things or making things happen, you cannot shuffle or break yourself into 2 people or 2 different persons and say I'm not working with peeragogy now.
-It's hard to split yourself in 2.
+If you believe in peeragogy as a way of doing things or making things happen, you cannot switch back and forth betweeen two different personas and say, "I'm not working with peeragogy now," or "I am applying peeragogy now."

-**LSM** In business there are personalities, and people who will tend to adapt and prefer a peeragogical model.
-They tend to be more collaborative just by nature.
-Other personalities are not, and that's why what we're doing here is valuable.
-There's often not recognition of these two different styles of working that's conscious.
-In a business environment it's not necessarily voluntary and people coming together united by a single goal.
-In biz you get different personalities tossed together, so understanding these rules and raising differences to the surface could be very valuable for the business to make other people's lives better in the business environment.
+**LSM** I'm familiar with the business world where there are distinct personalities.
+For example there are people who tend to be more collaborative just by nature, who tend to adapt and to prefer a peeragogical model.
+Other personalities are less so, and that's why what we're doing here is valuable.
+In practice, there's seldom a conscious recognition of these different styles of working.
+In a business environment, there are different motivators, different personalities tossed together, all united by a single goal.
+So understanding peeragogical vs. heirarchical practices, and raising the differences to the surface, could be very valuable in pursuing the goal of making people's lives better in the business environment.

 <!--
 **DM** To pick up on what Paola said about the process.
-Sometimes we like to think in our imaginations that Peeragogy is this, but then we realize that it's something more.
-It's like process within us and how we evolve this notion.
-It means much more each time we refer to it.
-It's an evolving construct.
-The more we do it, the more we understand it and the broader we view the whole landscape around it and what really matters is how we do this and what other things matter.
-It's a process also in terms of our learning and understanding what it really is and it comes by doing it.
-It's learning by doing it's also evolving notion by exploring it!
+Sometimes we like to imagine that Peeragogy is just that, a simple process, but then we realize that it's actually something more.
+It means more and more each time we refer to it.
+It's an evolving process, a continually evolving construct.
+The more we practice it, the better we understand it and the broader we view the entire landscape around it.
+What really matters is how we practice this process.
+Our learning and increasing understanding of what it really is are both part of the process itself.
+It is a notion that evolves through our exploration of it.

-**PRQ** Yeah I agree with Dorotea in the sense that it's a dynamic, on­going process.
-It's very important to have the metacognition process.
-In the sense we are always reflecting how are we doing this?
+**PRQ** Yeah, I agree with Dorotea in the sense that it's a dynamic, on­going process.
+It's very important to be aware of the metacognition involved.
+We are always reflecting on just what we are doing and how we are going about it.
 How do we want do this?
-What do want?
+What do we want?
 Why?
 Are we doing the right thing?
-It's a long process in that we're always asking ourselves things.
-This process of asking ourselves questions is also a learning process.
-That makes us be more aware of things that should be promoted and things that maybe don't work that way.
+It's a long process as we're always asking ourselves questions but that is just part of the learning process.
+As a result, we become increasingly aware of just what should be promoted and what might be better left alone.
 Who does peeragogy?

-**PRQ** Of course, we consider ourselves the peeragogy team.
-Not everybody is familiar with our, let's say, strategies/beliefs.
-But I think, as we said earlier if we are feeling and thinking this a good way to solve problems and be creative, then it's a good thing to apply to any given environment.
-So it's difficult if other people, different from us, try to impose rules or define things without considering our ideas or input.
+**PRQ** Of course, we consider ourselves to be a peeragogy team.
+Not everybody is familiar with our, let's say, strategies and beliefs.
+If we are thinking, feeling, creating ways to solve problems peeragogically, then this is a useful structure to apply to a variety of environments.
+It becomes difficult when others try to impose rules or define things without considering our ideas or input.
 Lisa was talking about organizations.
-I think they could gain a lot if they understand that peeragogy is a better way to work in an entrepreneurial or private environment, in general, I think it's good for all.
+Peeragological principles, applied to entrepreneurial environments/contexts could be highly effective in increasing the power of the given missions.

-**LSM** I think a lot of people may not be aware of it who are working in that sort of environment.
-I think we all do to some extent.
-Going on social media, googling the internet for help on things, going into chatrooms can be a kind of peeragogy of peer to peer to peer support: a way of solving your particular problem.
+**LSM** I think a lot of people working in business environments are unaware of the peeragogical principles they use daily.
+ I think we all are to some extent.
+Digital activities like surfing around social media, googling, or going into chatrooms can be a kind of peeragogy (of peer to peer to peer support): a way of solving a particular problem.
 I think everybody does it on different levels, but they may not be aware of it.
 -->

-**DM** There are many collaborative projects that aim to do something of this kind, but they are not as much into it as we are in a sense.
+**DM** There are many collaborative projects that aim to do something similar to this, but, in a sense, focus on different aspects of the process, and maybe not on such an abstract level as we might.

-They notice something or promote something that we do also, but they do not pay attention to other things that we consider important.
-Some people have natural tendencies to be peeragogical, and some people are not so transparent in the way they do things, but I think it's really beneficial, especially for collaborative projects.
-Everyone can learn a bit of that and do it if they bring more awareness to how they do things and what they think and not just focus on some part of it, but see things in a bigger picture in a sense, so I think people do it in little different ways and sometimes they do the opposite, but I think our role would be to bring more awareness to the details and process.
-And if people resonate with it they can say yes it makes sense and they can do it this way, but still I think it would help to focus attention on all that could be done in a peeragogical way, Bring more awareness to roles, would help to focus attention to all that could be done in a peeragogical way and maybe is not because there's not enough awareness of the process.
-In general my answer is most people are able to do it, but maybe they just don't know yet.
+Some people have natural peeragogical tendencies, and some people are less transparent in the way they do things.
+For me, peeragogy is really beneficial, especially for collaborative projects.
+Everybody works and learns differently, so if everyone became increasingly aware of how they and others work and learn, of how peergogy functions, and how it all fits into a bigger picture, many tasks would not only be more efficiently done, but also much more enjoyable.
+It's also beneficial if everyone focusses on a bigger picture instead of focussing only on their part of it, and if attention is drawn to all that could be done in a peeragogical way.

 ***